International-Data-Spaces-Association/InformationModel/examples/rdf validation using shacl/README.md

 To validate, e.g., a Connector self-description, one creates the corresponding SHACL shapes for that RDF instance.
 In this example, one would have to retrieve the SHACL shapes for the ids:Connector class, it's superclasses as well as all classes which are in relation to the Connector class via RDF properties.

-To solve this issue, we _recommend_ to concatenate all SHACL shapes in the _testing_ subdirectory of the respository into a single shapes graph or file respectively.
+To solve this issue, we _recommend_ to concatenate all SHACL shapes in the _testing_ subdirectory of the respository into a single shapes graph or file, respectively.

 #### <a name="prepaire_2"></a>2.
 Preparing the RDF instance
-In addition to the preparations of the the SHACL shapes graph, the RDF instance may need some additional semantic informationen such as `rdfs:subClassOf` class inheritance informations.
+In addition to the preparation of the the SHACL shapes graph, the RDF instance may need some additional semantic informationen such as `rdfs:subClassOf` class inheritance informations.
 For example, the `Connector` class is a subclass of the `ManagedEntity` class.
 To enable SHACL to validate the properties, which the `Connector` RDF instance inherits from the superclass `ManagedEntity`, the correct axioms must be added to the data graph, this is due to the fact that SHACL shapes do not cover these kind of semantics.

 A simple solution is to append the whole IDS ontology to the RDF instance.
 This ensures that the data graph contains all necessary relational information.

 #### 3. Run validation

-After performing the, above mentioned, steps, the RDF instance can be validated against the SHACL shape using a SHACL processor.
+After performing the above-mentioned steps, the RDF instance can be validated against the SHACL shape using a SHACL processor.